slgrobotics/turtlebot_create/Turtle_Setup/README.md

     sudo apt install gazebo
     sudo apt install ros-humble-turtlebot3*

-We also set up sources of the same Turtlebot3 packages in a working folder, where we can modify just a few files to make it work with our hardware.
+### b.
+We also set up sources of the same Turtlebot3 packages in a working folder, where we can modify just a few files to make it work with our hardware. ###

 Install sources in a working directory: